hansroland/reflex-dom-inbits/tutorial.md

 As you can see, the default range goes from 0 to 100.

-The next example in *src/range02.hs* allows the user to select numers in the range of -100 to +100.
+The next example in *src/range02.hs* allows the user to select numbers in the range of -100 to +100.
 We have to set the minimum attribute to -100.

 ~~~ { .haskell }